 One of the objectives of the Master’s Programme SET is to enable students to gain experience with foreign cultures, for instance by carrying out an internship abroad.
 Therefore especially the Dutch students are encouraged to search for and to find a placement abroad.
 We advise you to take enough time to search and organise an internship; for an internship in the Netherlands half a year should be enough, but for an internship abroad a whole year might be necessary.

 As mentioned above, access to the Blackboard site ‘Internship’ is only granted after registering at the SMC.
-This site provides you with lots of information regarding the internship, such as hints and tips for searching, items you should take care of during preparation, execution and finalising of the internship, links to the relevant parts of the Manual External Training of the University of Twente, and lots of examples of accomplished internships.
+This site provides you with lots of information regarding the internship, such as a flow chart of the internship procedure, hints and tips for searching, items you should take care of during preparation, execution and finalising of the internship, links to the relevant parts of the Manual External Training of the University of Twente, and lots of examples of accomplished internships.
 When the SMC receives descriptions of internship vacancies, they will be placed on the Blackboard site.
 Most of the vacancies are in the Netherlands, but some are abroad.

 How to start

 - register at the SMC via the aforementioned Mobility Online; you will (semi-automatically) get access to the Blackboard site ‘Internship’.

 - have a chat with the internship coordinator during one of the consultation hours to talk about the (im)possibilities regarding the internship and/or to go through the internship database to get company names, ideas and/or suggestions for possible interesting places.